IBM/ibm-block-csi-driver/docs/content/configuration/configuring_hostdefiner.md

 The config map should be created in the same namespace as the hostdefiner pod.

-Because the configuration is saved in a config map - it can, and should, be defined even before the upgrade to 1.13.0
+Because the configuration is saved in a config map - it can, and should, be defined even before the upgrade to 1.13.0 or above

 If not created before upgrade or installation, for the configuration changes to take effect, the host definer must be restarted (by deleting the hostdefiner pod).